adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 permalink: /chapters/semantics/
 ---

+It's not just about the elements, it's about the additional class names we add as hooks for our CSS and Javascript to enhance.

+Semantic HTML doesn't just refer to the elements that we use.
+It's pretty obvious that an `<a>` should be used for a link and a `table` should be used for tabular data.
+But, more importantly it's about using semantic class names.

-In short: Name something based on what it is, not how it *looks* or *behaves*.
+**In short:** Name something based on what it is, not how it *looks* or *behaves*.

+## Why?
+Because it breaks the reuse rule!

+If you don't use semantics class names, then you will likely be repeating yourself.
+Go read that chapter.

 ## Why?
 Because it's easier to understand!